pyriemann.clustering.PotatoField¶

 - predict(X)¶

-Predict artefact from data.
+Predict artifact from data.

 - Parameters: